Freight Shipping from Bakersfield to Tacoma

 How much does it cost to ship freight from Bakersfield to Tacoma?

-Full truckload (FTL) rates from Bakersfield, CA to Tacoma, WA currently range from $2,348-$2,894 for a standard dry van load over the 1,092-mile route.
+Full truckload (FTL) rates from Bakersfield, CA to Tacoma, WA currently range $2,348-$2,894 (roughly $2.17-$2.65 per mile over 1,092 miles).
 LTL shipments typically cost $801-$1,328 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Bakersfield to Tacoma?